**Special coupon code at the end of this post**

 These are not the only high quality stainless steal brands but they are trusted ones.
 If you already own a stainless steel set and want to find out if it’s made from high quality stainless steel, do the vinegar test.

 I’m not an expert and I didn’t want to risk it by getting a stainless steel set.
-Most high quality sets are as expensive as the ceramic ones so I decided to stay safe and stick to the ceramic ones.
+Most high quality sets are even more expensive than the Xtrema cookware ceramic ones so I decided to stay safe and stick to the ceramic ones.

 Glass is great for baking savory dishes and very affordable plus it’s non-toxic.
 Unfortunately you can’t use glass on your stovetop so this is only useful when you decide to bake your food in the oven.